elamont174/cats-coffee-covers/README.md

 Allows a user to display a profile photo.

 **MoreDropdown.js**
-SHows three dots which expands into a dropdown menu when clicked: used when Editing Profiles or Editing Reviews.
+Shows three dots which expands into a dropdown menu when clicked: used when Editing Profiles or Editing Reviews.

 **NavBar.js**
 The navigation bar: this is used across every page.